JoeyThompson10/OwlBooks/README.md

 ## Components

+OwlBooks is structured with a focus on modularity and clarity.
+Below are the components organized by folder:

+### src
 - **App.js**:
   - App.js sets up the main React component with routing configuration.
   - Uses React Router for navigation between different components and pages.